marcllort/CanITravelTo_Backend/readme.md

 #### Frontend
 In the case of Github Pages (canitravelto.com) just follow the Cloudfare set-up.
 Once the email is received about your website being active, navigate to SSL/TLS and change the mode to FULL.
 If not done, the webpage won't be reached (still don't know why)

+Another change to be done, is CORS in the API requests.
+CORS stands for Cross-origin resource sharing, which means that it will consume resources from another site.
+If not correctly configured, the requests will fail.

+To make this work, in the frontend we only need to add to the header of the request this two lines:

+ `myHeaders.append("Access-Control-Allow-Origin", "*");`

+ `myHeaders.append("Access-Control-Allow-Headers", "access-control-allow-origin, access-control-allow-headers");`

 #### Backend
 With the backend (canitravelto.wtf), first I hosted in [AWS with Route53](https://www.youtube.com/watch?v=qor31Egu0Rg) (probably not needed) and then did the same configuration as with Github pages in Cloudfare.